jstoebel/critical_response_talk/slides.md

 ???
 - You can spot a toxic code review when its defended using something along the lines of "I'm just focused on the code.
 Don't take it personally."
 - I find this framework particularly concerning because it opens the door to toxic criticism.
 - While I agree that as developers we might not want to be _too_ attached to our code, I think the phrase "Don't take it personally" is flawed.
 We are thought workers after all, and our code is a reflection of the way we view the world.
 The assumption that we can completely compartmentalize doesn't seem possible to me.
 - In a toxic environment where teams don't trust each other we could imagine all kinds of abusive behavior justified with the "don't take it personally" defense.
 - "I'm not a nice person, and I don't care about you.
 I care about the technology and the kernel—that's what's important to me." ~ Linus Torvalds

+---

+# Externalities of the "brilliant jerk"

+ - team burnout
+ - people afraid to speak up or make mistakes
+ - Bullying
+ - Discrimination
+ - Sexual harassment and assault

+???
 - I've given this talk before and I've been asked the question "But Linus Torvalds has created so much.
 For that matter so did Steve Jobs.
 Aren't brilliant jerks just something worth living with".
 - For one thing, I think this ignores the externalities involved when people in power are allowed to abuse that power under the excuse that their output is so great.
 Those externalities could include team burnout, people being afraid to speak out or make mistakes (we're a creative profession we need to have _some_ freedom to fail).
 This can be from the jerk, but also from others due to the negative culture that they contribute to.
 At its worst there's sexual assault, sexual harassment, discrimination, and workplace bullying just to name a few.
 If you add all of that up, are brilliant jerks still worth it?
 - At its most fundamental level though, I'm not convinced we can ask team mates to just leave their emotions at the door.
 There is a large body of research out there that we are, at a neurological level, emotional creatures.
 Emotions are a fundamental part of who we are.

 ---